-Basically it refers to reducing your environmental impact, by the type of and how much energy you use.
-This can be done by making good decisions to try becoming more energy efficient and choosing clean energy supplies.
+Basically, it refers to reducing your environmental impact, by the type of and how much energy you use.
+This can be done by making good decisions to try to become more energy-efficient and choosing clean energy supplies.

 More energy efficient?
 Something that is energy efficient means it delivers the same (or more) services for less energy.
 By using less energy the power plants don’t have to generate so much, which reduces greenhouse gas emissions and improves air quality.

 Clean energy?
 This refers to supplies that include renewable energy and clean distributed generation, such as combined heat and power.
 Many businesses are installing renewable energy and combined heat and power at their buildings to save them money, reduce their environmental impact, and provide greater control of their energy use.
 And the same can be done at your home.

 So how can you “go green”?
 Here are some steps to reduce energy use in your home.

 - When it is time to replace an appliance, TV, or heating and air system, buy Energy Star products.
 And if it has a “standby mode” function be sure it is activated.

 - Replace your 5 most frequently used light fixtures or bulbs with ENERGY STAR qualified lighting.
 If every household in America did this, it could save close to $8 billion a year in energy costs!
 Altogether we could prevent the greenhouse gases equivalent to the emissions from nearly 10 million cars.

 - Replace your standard thermostat with an Energy Star qualified programmable thermostat.
 These types of thermostats, connected to your central heat and air conditioning system, have features that can automatically adjust the temperature of your home when you are away.